 The UKFPO confirmed that a data error resulted in applicants who had sought reasonable adjustments to the exam process not receiving these and issued a formal apology for ‘the stress and ongoing upset’ this had caused.

 In a message dated 27 November, UKFPO co-chairs Professor Tom Lawson and Mike Masding cited that while some students had ‘initially misunderstood the requirements of the application process’, their organisation would be seeking to provide support for those affected.

 They stated that UKFPO would contact applicants individually to confirm whether they have been approved for reasonable adjustments.

 They also sought to reassure students planning on sitting the exam remotely that they would not be penalised for any loss of internet connection during the test, provided their equipment had been appropriately tested in advance.

-The BMA has a range of wellbeing and support services to support all doctors and medical students, details of which can be found here.
+The BMA has a range of wellbeing and support services to support all doctors and medical students.

 The BMA is also keen to make sure that students' experiences of these difficulties is also taken into account – please get in touch via [email protected], so the BMA can take concerns of how this was run, and how it affected you, directly to the UKFPO.